Menu toggle

 A bright Christmas?

-the most important game to fans during this stretch – possibly across the season – is looking like a different proposition than it has the previous two seasons.
+The most important game to fans during this stretch – possibly across the season – is looking like a different proposition than it has the previous two seasons.
 Enzo Maresca unfortunately has Fulham’s other team playing some slick stuff down at Walham Green, losing just two of their last 14, netting 39 goals in the process.

 Fulham’s resolute defensive unit will have to be on their A game, but the likes of Newcastle and Nottingham Forest have proved this season that Chelsea aren’t infallible.